PhoenixPaw/PhoenixPaw/README.md

 ---

-### 🌐 The Temporary $Supw Token on TON: A Bridge to the Main Project on Solana
+### 🌐 The Temporary $PNXPW Token on TON: A Bridge to the Main Project on Solana

 $Supw is a temporary token on TON, created to gather capital and build an initial community.
 In the future, $Supw will be integrated into the main project on Solana, enabling TON users to easily transition to Solana and back.
 Our goal is to create a simple and convenient pathway for interaction with both networks, expanding the project’s reach and attracting a new audience.